kolkhis/prolug-coursework/security-engineering/unit6/u6lab.md

      - Does the flow make sense in the context of this diagram?
         - Yeah, it seems to be working in the way pictured.
-            1. Uses kcat to write out to kafka (running in k8s pod on node01).
+            1. Uses `kcat` to write out to Kafka (running in k8s pod on node01 with exposed NodePort 31000).
-            2. Using promtail to pick up the messages from kafka (node01:31000) with the "topic" System_Logs (kafka's way of labeling)
+            2. Using promtail to pick up the messages from kafka (node01:31000) with the "topic" System_Logs (kafka's way of labeling).
             3. Promtail pushes those up to loki, when is then displayed by grafana

    <!-- TODO: -->
    - Can you find any configurations or blogs that describe why you might want to use this architecture or how it has been used in the industry?
+        -

 ### (OPTIONAL) Cloud-Native Logging services